iamshiv007/NextJS-Portfolio/README.md

 ## 5. How to Edit This Portfolio (Make It Your's)

+*Note :-This is a beginner's guide for those who have never worked on a Next.js project before.
+If you can understand the project, it's in your hands to make changes and create a portfolio that's 10 times better.
+You can use its clone for a quick start.*

 ### 1. Your Name and Photo

 In the `root` directory, you'll find a `sections` folder.
 Inside this folder, locate the `Intro.jsx` file.